 - A detailed site plan plus any auxiliary permit application forms and planning documents.

 - An insurance certificate that names the City as additionally insured.
 Coverage must include all event dates and times (from set-up to breakdown).
 Insurance must be submitted and approved 30 days before the initial set-up date.

 The Office of Special Events assigns an Event Manager to each Special Event.
 The Event Manager assists the event planner/organizer through the entire permitting process.
 The Event Manager acts as a liaison for all required city services.
 A pre-event meeting will review the site plan and timelines.

 The Event Manager will prepare a cost estimate for city services for each event.
 The permit process begins when the event organizer/planner agrees to pay event costs.

 A security/damage deposit is required for all events.
 The deposit will be refunded upon verification by city staff that the rental area is in a condition like before use.
 Applicants are responsible for all costs associated with damages to park facilities, equipment, furnishings, grounds, and right-of-ways.
 This includes but is not limited to labor, materials, and equipment required to complete repairs.

 If an applicant cancels or postpones a scheduled event 30 days before it starts, they will receive a complete refund excluding the application fee and deposit.

 No refunds will be issued for cancellations or postponements made 29 days before the first scheduled day. except if the event is canceled by the City of Tampa due to a declaration of a state of emergency.

 The City of Tampa may cancel or postpone an event without notice for any condition affecting the public health or safety of the City.
-These condition may risk damage or destroy facilities, grounds or other natural resources.
+This condition may risk damage to or destruction of facilities, grounds, or other natural resources.

 Denial or Rejection of a Special Event Permit Application